 - i.
 AO shall arrange a remote stakeholder meeting (videoconference) for the discussion of the scope and schedule of the audit at least three weeks prior to the Opening Meeting.
 AO representatives, Lead Auditor and the Operator representatives (if possible, for each operational discipline) shall attend to the remote stakeholder meeting. - ii.
-Remote stakeholder meeting should include but not limited to the following discussion topics: - a) IOSA Standard Manual (ISM) Reduced Scope and the basic information on the removed and added IOSA Standards and Recommended Practices; - b) Remote audit documentation review methodology; - c) Remote audit implementation review methodology and its differences from the onsite audits; - d) Documents to be provided by the Operator; - e) Documentation and records access (cloud server, file sharing platform, documentation software etc.); - f) Methods to be used for the detailed audit plan and the scheduling of the calls; - g) Time slot, the number and the duration of the calls. - h) Time zone differences of the stakeholders; (Any meeting planning web solution may be used.) - i) The technology to be used (video conferencing software or equivalent technology, cloud server, file sharing platform, documentation software etc.);
+Remote stakeholder meeting should include but not limited to the following discussion topics: - a) IOSA Standard Manual (ISM) Reduced Scope and the basic information on the removed and added IOSA Standards and Recommended Practices; - b) Remote audit documentation review methodology; - c) Remote audit implementation review methodology and its differences from the onsite audits; - d) Documents to be provided by the Operator and timelines to follow as per this Appendix.; - e) Documentation and records access (cloud server, file sharing platform, documentation software etc.); - f) Methods to be used for the detailed audit plan and the scheduling of the calls; - g) Time slot, the number and the duration of the calls. - h) Time zone differences of the stakeholders; (Any meeting planning web solution may be used.) - The technology to be used (video conferencing software or equivalent technology, cloud server, file sharing platform, documentation software etc.); - j) Internet connection and the availability of the reliable communication equipment; - k) Need for translators/interpreters; - I) Participation of IATA and/or local Authority representatives if acceptable;

 Reference: IAH.ED11.TA

-Issue date: 05 Mar 2021
+Issue date: 04 June 2021

-Effective date: 05 Mar 2021
+Effective date: 11 June 2021